-- Graduates will integrate knowledge and applied skills in the areas of disaster mitigation, preparation, response, and recovery. - Graduates will adapt this knowledge to a series of applications including homeland security, business continuity, hazard mitigation, and international disaster management. - This integrative approach draws from the disciplines of public administration, management, health sciences, psychology, sociology, criminal justice, and environmental sciences.
+The purpose of the B.S. in Emergency Management is to prepare graduates who will integrate knowledge and applied skills in the areas of disaster mitigation, preparation, response, and recovery, and who will adapt this knowledge to a series of applications including homeland security, business continuity, hazard mitigation, and international disaster management.
+This integrative approach draws from the disciplines of Public Administration, Management, Health Sciences, Psychology, Sociology, Criminal Justice, and Environmental Sciences.

-Learning Outcomes: Upon completion of the program, students will:
+Program Outcomes: upon completion of the program, students will be able to: